 All fire certificates must be renewed every 36 months from the date of issue.

-By renewing your fire certificate, the States of Jersey Fire and Rescue Service will know about any significant changes that have been made to your premises.
-This could include:
+By renewing your fire certificate, we'll know about any significant changes that you've made to your premises, including:

 - change of ownership

 - change of responsible person in the premises